Hearing expected Friday on Medicaid expansion funding

-The new version of the bill, sponsored by Rep. Britt Raybould, R-Rexburg, would boost the counties' share from 23 percent to 30 percent of the cost of Medicaid expansion.
+The new version of the bill, sponsored by Rep. Britt Raybould, R-Rexburg, would boost the county's share from 23 percent to 30 percent of the cost of Medicaid expansion.
 This would result in a county contribution of $8.5 million a year based on Medicaid expansion enrollment of 63,007 people as of February.
 If enrollment hits the actuarial firm Milliman's previous forecast of about 90,000, this could rise to $12.3 million a year.
 Under the last version of Raybould's bill, which was introduced in late February, the county share would have been an estimated $6.5 million a year under current enrollment and $9.5 million under Milliman's higher projection.
-The sales tax money to cover Medicaid expansion would be deducted from the total amount of sales tax money that goes to counties now through state revenue sharing.
+The sales tax money to cover Medicaid expansion would be deducted from the total amount of sales tax money that goes to counties now.

-Even under the higher amount in this bill, though, counties could save money when the county indigent program is abolished after 2021, Raybould estimated.
-The fiscal note for the latest bill says counties have spent an average of $20.24 million a year on indigent health care costs from the 2013 to the 2019 fiscal year, and says the average statewide savings to county budgets over what they spend on indigent health care will range from $7.9 million to $11.7 million a year.
+Even under the higher amount in this bill, though, counties could save money when the county indigent program is abolished after 2021.
+The fiscal note for the latest bill says counties have spent an average of $20.24 million a year on indigent health care costs from the 2013 to the 2019 fiscal year, and says the average statewide savings to county budgets over what they spend on indigent health care will range from $7.9 to $11.7 million a year.

 The committee voted without objection to introduce the bill, paving the way for Friday's expected hearing.